3 Sources

 Copy Link

-Military veterans are leading a transformation in Europe's defense technology sector, leveraging their battlefield experience to drive innovation and attract unprecedented investment in the wake of the Ukraine war.
+Military veterans are leading a transformation in Europe's defence technology sector, leveraging their expertise to drive innovation and attract unprecedented investment.
+The Ukraine war has catalyzed this shift, creating new opportunities for soldier-entrepreneurs.

 1